Alexxx180/Desert-Rage/Manual/Status/Stats/README.md

 The Stat term in Role-Playing-Game is an aspect of a game entity.

+## HP, Health Points

+Determine how much damage entity will devour before death.

+## AP, Action Points

+Determine how long different skills can be used.

+## Time

+Provides a turn after full refilling.

+### For Character

+Available options will be shown.

+### For Enemy

+Will act, according its strategy.

 ## [Attack](https://github.com/Alexxx180/Desert-Rage/blob/master/Desert-Rage/Resources/Media/Images/Menu/Stats/Attack.svg)

 Provides power of each physical hit made per round.